This Lentil Soup Recipe is thick, hearty, and loaded with veggies and lentils. It’s filling, flavorful, and the ultimate comfort in a bowl.

 • Freezer: Cool, move to a container safe for the freezer (leave space), and freeze up to 3 months.
 Warm up slowly and stir in a little broth if the soup is too thick.

-Lentil Soup is hearty, veggie-packed, and ultra comforting—a filling bowl of goodness perfect for any day.
+This Lentil Soup Recipe is hearty, veggie-packed, and ultra comforting—a filling bowl of goodness perfect for any day.

 Prep Time: 30 minutes